guaix-ucm/rgbloom/README.md

 which provides RGB magnitudes from *Gaia* EDR3 photometric data, as explained in [Cardiel et al. (2021b)](#2).

-The RGB magnitudes provided by `rgbloom` are more reliable because they have been directly computed from the source spectrum without the need to employ any approximate calibration, nor introducing constraints on the source colour or extinction.
+The RGB magnitudes provided by [Carrasco et al. (2022)](#3) are more reliable because they have been directly computed from the source spectrum without the need to employ any approximate calibration, nor introducing constraints on the source colour or extinction.
 In addition, the number of sources with RGB estimates has increased from ~15 million to ~200 million objects (the 200M sample).
-Anyway, since the sky coverage of the 200M sample is still not very good at some high Galactic latitudes, `rgblues` may still be useful for those users requiring calibrated RGB sources at those sky regions.
+Anyway, since the sky coverage of the 200M sample is still not very good at some high Galactic latitudes, `rgbloom` also provides RGB estimates for sources that do not belong to the 200M sample making use of the polynomial calibrations of [Cardiel et al. (2021b)](#2), which may still be useful for those users requiring calibrated RGB sources at those sky regions.

 The code `rgbloom` performs a cone search defined by coordinates right ascension and declination on the sky and a search radius.